deseretbook/classy_hash/README.md

 ClassyHash.validate(hash, schema) # Throws ":key2 is not a/an Integer"
 ```

-The `validate` and `validate_strict` methods will raise an exception if
+The `validate` method will raise an exception if validation fails.
+Validation
-validation fails.
-Validation proceeds until the first invalid value is found,
+proceeds until the first invalid value is found, then an error is thrown for
-then an error is thrown for that value.
+that value.
 Later values are not checked.

+You can pass `strict: true` as a keyword argument to `validate` to raise an
+error if the input hash contains any members not specified in the schema.
+Passing `verbose: true` will include the names of the unexpected hash keys in
+the generated error message (a potential security risk in some settings).
+See
+the inline documentation in the source code for more details.
+As of version
+0.2.0, all nested schemas will also be checked for unexpected members.

 #### Multiple choice